SimonDegraeve/tech-test-front/assets/README.md

   `pragmatic-drag-and-drop` was a very compelling option as it is developed by Atlassian (very much battle-tested) but the styling was quite opinionated and using a different Css-in-JS library (Emotion) and the project rely a lot on other packages.

-  I settled on `dnd-kit` because it met all the criteria and the documentation was very good. // pattern ref forwarding
+  I settled on `dnd-kit` with the [sortable](https://docs.dndkit.com/presets/sortable) because it met all the criteria and the documentation was very good.

 - I created a generic `CardOrganizer` component (data agnostic) that handles the drag-and-drop logic and the rendering of the columns and cards.
 This allows for a more modular and reusable codebase.
 The columns are memoized to avoid unnecessary re-renders (with the assumption that the data displays inside the card (ex: user email) will not change during the lifecycle of the component).
 I used the reference forwarding pattern to allow the parent component to control the state of the cards and columns without too many wrapper nodes (useful for display the card overlay).
 I created a system of placeholder for empty lists so the user can trigger the collision detection and drop the card in an empty column.